Introduction: Putting Your Game Face On

 “Uptalk” is a common speech pattern when the student ends a sentence with a rise in the voice that sounds like a question.
 Young people use it often.
-Older listeners think the student lacks confidence when they use uptalk voice patterns.
-It’s as if they question their own statements.
+Experienced listeners think the student lacks confidence when they use uptalk voice patterns.
+It is as if they question their own statements.

 Saying “like” or “you know” several times in a sentence can be very distracting.
 The listener can lose the speaker’s train of thought, and they sometimes conclude the speaker is unsure of themselves and uncertain about their statements.

 The growl/vocal fry occurs when students end their sentence in a gravely tone that pops or growls.
-To some bosses it creates an impression of insincerity or shallowness.
+To some supervisors, it creates an impression of insincerity or shallowness.

 Body language cues include eye contact, facial expressions, posture, gestures, and touch.